RobThree/TwoFactorAuth/README.md

 Another, more user-friendly, way to get the shared secret into the app is to generate a [QR-code](http://en.wikipedia.org/wiki/QR_code) which can be scanned by the app.
 To generate these QR codes you can use any one of the built-in `QRProvider` classes:

-1. `ImageChartsQRCodeProvider` (default)
+1. `QRJsProvider` (default)
-2. `QRServerProvider`
-3. `QRicketProvider`

 ...or implement your own provider.
 To implement your own provider all you need to do is implement the `IQRCodeProvider` interface.
 You can use the built-in providers mentioned before to serve as an example or read the next chapter in this file.
-The built-in classes all use a 3rd (e.g. external) party (Image-charts, QRServer and QRicket) for the hard work of generating QR-codes (note: each of these services might at some point not be available or impose limitations to the number of codes generated per day, hour etc.).
+The built-in class use a javascript QRcode generator.
 You could, however, easily use a project like [PHP QR Code](http://phpqrcode.sourceforge.net/) (or one of the [many others](https://packagist.org/search/?q=qr)) to generate your QR-codes without depending on external sources.
 Later on we'll [demonstrate](#qr-code-providers) how to do this.

-The built-in providers all have some provider-specific 'tweaks' you can 'apply'.
-Some provide support for different colors, others may let you specify the desired image-format etc. What they all have in common is that they return a QR-code as binary blob which, in turn, will be turned into a [data URI](http://en.wikipedia.org/wiki/Data_URI_scheme) by the `TwoFactorAuth` class.
-This makes it easy for you to display the image without requiring extra 'roundtrips' from browser to server and vice versa.
+The built-in provider have some 'tweaks' you can 'apply'.
+It provies support for different colors, etc. It returns a QR-code as HTML snippet.
+This makes it easy for you to display the image.

 ````php
 // Display QR code to user